Ron Fellows: NASCAR

 Fellows has had various stints in the NASCAR Camping World Truck Series, Nationwide Series, and Sprint Cup Series, as a "road course ringer".
 He has two wins and three poles in the Camping World Truck Series, winning twice at Watkins Glen.
 He has had even greater success in the NASCAR Nationwide Series, where he has four wins and two poles in six starts.
 He was also the first non-American to win a NASCAR Nationwide Series event.
 As of November 22, 2011, Fellows held the record for most wins by a foreign-born driver in NASCAR's top three series (Sprint Cup, Nationwide, and trucks) with six - four in Nationwide and two in trucks.

 Fellows made his NASCAR Cup Series debut in 1995 driving the No. 68 Chevy for Canaska Motorsports, owned by Victor Sifton.
 After he performed awfully during the race, Fellows stepped down from Cup racing to drive a part-time stint in the Craftsman Truck Series.
 Fellows did not return to the Cup series until 1998, driving the No. 96 Caterpillar Chevy for American Equipment Racing and Buzz McCall.
-Starting second alongside Jeff Gordon, Ron Fellows had a promising start in the race, until he broke down from axle issues on lap 12, due to an oversight by a pit crew member, causing him to enter the garages for repairs and finish 42nd.
+Starting second alongside Jeff Gordon, Fellows had a promising start in the race, until he broke down from axle issues on lap 12, due to an oversight by a pit crew member, causing him to enter the garages for repairs and finish 42nd.
 He also ran an oval race in the same car-at Loudon which happens to be his single race he's run that is not a road course.
 He finished 36th after starting dead last.

 During the late 1990s, Fellows was a regular winner at Watkins Glen in the Truck Series, winning in 1997 and 1999.
 His first truck win in 1997 was for Billy Hess' No. 48 AER Manufacturing team and his last truck win in 1999 was for NEMCO Motorsports.
-A year after winning his first truck race, Ron Fellows won his first Busch series event on June 28, 1998, leading the most laps during the 1998 Lysol 200.
+A year after winning his first truck race, Fellows won his first Busch series event on June 28, 1998, leading the most laps during the 1998 Lysol 200.
 After polesitter Boris Said spun on lap one, Fellows took the lead and led 54 of 82 laps.
-Fellows held off Michael McLaughlin to win the race.
+Fellows held off Mike McLaughlin to win the race.
 In 1999, Fellows nearly repeated the win but got passed by Dale Earnhardt Jr. on the final lap.
 The following season, Fellows won the Lysol 200 again, holding off Corvette teammate Butch Leitzinger.